terasakisatoshi/cmake-playground/README.md

 ## affine (cxxwrap5)

-- - This example shows the wrapping of `Eigen::Matrix2d` and `Eigen::Vector2d`.
+- This example shows the wrapping of `Eigen::Matrix2d` and `Eigen::Vector2d`.
 Of course there is room for improvement.
 For those interested in more complicated examples using Eigen, check out [barche/cxxwrap-juliacon2020](https://github.com/barche/cxxwrap-juliacon2020/tree/master/eigen/sample-solution/jleigen)

+## cxxwrap6

+- This example shows how to pass/get arrays to/from C++ functions from Julia.
+Our example genenalizes [Working with arrays] section in CxxWrap.jl

 ## barnsley_fern